schnell-fw/tb-tls-demo/README.md

 Start node-red.
 The simulated device should connect to the server via mqtt over tls.
 The handshake and the tls communication can be observed in the wireshark-log-files available in the "../wireshark-logs" folder.

+Refer https://thingsboard.io/docs/pe/user-guide/certificates/ for generating client/device side certificate using openssl and configuring it in tb-server.

 ## Client Side Settings (non-TLS node)
 Another device (named as dev-01-tls) is created in the above said local tb-server instance.